 The Goal – Improved Customer Acquisition, Retention & Growth

 An effective customer experience strategy does not happen overnight.
 First, companies need to assess where they are with respect to each of the key components.
 Then, the company puts together a 3 to 5-year roadmap that gets implemented one piece at a time, based on the company’s ability to execute.
 At the end, each component of an Integrated Customer-Centric Strategy works in harmony with all of the others to achieve the ultimate goal: improved customer acquisition, retention and growth.

 ISM creates and implements customer experience strategies for our clients.
 We offer a 2-hour Executive Briefing.
-We perform a multi-day Readiness Assessment of a client’s current strategy to determine what is working well and to identify gaps.
-We work closely with our customers to create prioritized 3 to 5-year Strategy and Implementation Roadmaps.
+We perform a multi-day Health Checks & Readiness Assessment of a client’s current strategy to determine what is working well and to identify gaps.
+We work closely with our customers to create prioritized 2 to 4-year Customer-Centric Strategy as well as helped our customers select the right software and develop Implementation Roadmaps for their customer-centric technology initiatives.
 We then provide a range of Implementation Services to help execute identified components on a prioritized basis.
 As a result of this ‘big-picture’ approach, our customers are able to integrate both on-line and off-line customer data into comprehensive, Holistic Customer Profiles, and all four digital pillars are tightly integrated and fully exploited to drive optimal customer engagement.
 To learn more about how an ISM customer experience strategy can ready your organization for the future, give us a call.